iamcodemaker/euca/README.md

 [macro](https://github.com/bodil/typed-html) style or a function oriented elm style, the framework should accept anything as an input.
 Similarly, each framework implements it's own vDOM diffing and patching algorithms, this is redundant.
-Why don't all the frameworks just use the best algorithms.
+Why don't all the frameworks just reuse the best algorithms?

 I thought, why do we have frameworks at all?
 What if we could break out each part, vDOM representation, diffing, patching and compose them as we saw fit.
 Euca an